Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Lionsberg Invitation/The Invitation, Cycle 7.md

 ### The Dawn of a Movement

-On March 1st, we transitioned from [[The 7 Year Window of Preparatory Work and Learning|seven years of preparation]] to a [[10 Year Grand Strategy]] to catalyze a worldwide movement towards [[The Future]] we seek.
-This movement aims to reunite humanity in transforming our society and healing our planet by inviting each person, one by one, to awaken, arise, and become [[Co-Creators]] of the [[Better World]] we know is possible and intended to be.
+On March 1st, we transitioned from [[The 7 Year Window of Preparatory Work and Learning|seven years of preparation]] to a [[10 Year Grand Strategy]] to rebuild the foundations of our society and catalyze a movement towards [[The Future]] we seek.
+This movement aims to reunite citizens in transforming our society and healing our planet by inviting each person, one by one, to awaken, arise, and become [[Co-Creators]] of the [[Better World]] we know is possible and intended to be.
 Our goal is to engage at least 3% of the global population by 2026, creating for the first time in history a powerful, decentralized [[Force For Good]] capable of working together to meet the needs, solve the problems, and accomplish the goals at hand.

 ### Your Role in This Epic Journey